PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

 -When Ubuntu loads back up select a file outside of your kernel folder (ie downloads or desktop for example) and write to a new C file
 >nano -w secondFile.c

 -Add some code to the file using this format at the top.
-For the arguments add the iteger of the line added in the 64x.tbl file
+For the arguments add the integer of the line added in the 64x.tbl file
 ```
 #include <unistd.h>
 #include <linux/kernel.h>